Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 3. Symptomatic cold, in the absence of bacterial infection.

-5. Diseases provoked by protozoa, for example, Giardia.
+5. Diseases caused by protozoa, such as Giardia.

 6. Fungal diseases.